 But you have to regularly clean and repair your gear if you want it to last through many years of adventures.

-Inflatable sleeping pads: never store it compressed.
+Never store it compressed.
 In between trips, make sure it is inflated, close the valve and store it under the bed, under the couch, or vertically behind a door and next to a shelf.
 If you don’t do this, over time you will notice it will get harder and harder to inflate and eventually just won’t fully inflate anymore.

 Be conscious of where you put your sleeping pad while camping, while you can’t always be too picky about your sleeping spot, try to always do a quick check and make sure you aren’t laying on any sharp rocks or sticks, and make sure you have something underneath your pad like a tent, tarp and/or footprint.

 Down wash is made to clean and restore the feathers to keep them fluffy and separated from each other, which means they can continue to keep you warm down to whatever temperature it’s rated to.

 After washing, dry on low/no heat with a few clean tennis balls.
 This will also help ‘fluff’ your down back up.
 It’s not a bad idea to dry synthetic sleeping bags this way too, to prevent the filling from clumping up.

 If you notice your rain jacket starts to look like it absorbs water when it rains, don’t fret.
 This is normal wear and tear over time and you can rewaterproof it with a spray.

 Give your stove a good scrub with a toothbrush or scrubbie sponge and some dish soap if you start to notice built up grunge on it or it isn’t working properly.
 Usually if a stove is ‘broken’ really it just needs a good cleaning.
 If you have a white gas stove, invest some time on YouTube to learn the parts of it, how to take it apart and put it back together.
 And again, clean all those parts a couple times a season and replace any as necessary.
 This will be cheaper than buying a new stove whenever yours stops working.

-A good cleaning goes a long way!
+I hope this shows a good cleaning goes a long way!

 After each trip make sure to properly clean and dry everything before you put it away, this will prevent any rust, mildew, and hiker funk from building up.

-If you’re not sure how to clean something or if just a small component of your gear can replaced, just call the company/manufacturer, they are usually super friendly and helpful and can answer questions or send out replacement parts.
+If you’re not sure how to clean something or if just a small component of your gear can replaced, just call or email the company/manufacturer, they are usually super friendly and helpful and can answer questions or send out replacement parts.